patrickbucher/learning-powershell/README.md

 - Write out the full command an parameter names instead of relying on aliases, abbreviations, and positional parameters.
 This will render the script easier readable.
+- Prefer object output over pre-formatted output, for it makes the processing of the script's result easier downstream.

 # Miscellaneous